manoj529/ionic-barcodescaner-sample/README.md

 Finally
 -----
 Our first steps into native mobile development with Ionic are complete.
 I'm looking forward to utilizing it some more!

-You can download my barcode scanner app here: [https://github.com/adamweeks/ion-scanner](https://github.com/adamweeks/ion-scanner)

-If you have any questions, feel free to contact me on twitter [@AdamWeeks](https://twitter.com/adamweeks).
-I also hang out with a great group on slack called [Angular Buddies](http://angularbuddies.com), so join us there!

 "# ionic-barcodescaner-sample"